ronrihoo/AEM_Score/README.md

 The **Main.java** class can provide the output to the GUI; however, for better practice, the **FakeInterface.java** class will require to handle more parts of the dataset and be updated by the **Driver.java** class.

 ## Contributors
-Please join the project.
-The project could specifically use better algorithms for the statistics portion, as it currently does not make the best use of the data provided to it.
+Please join the project by making contributions.
+The app could specifically use better algorithms for the statistics portion, as it currently does not make the best use of the data provided to it.
+This is because the original author, Ronald Rihoo, lost interest in the app during the prototype phase.

 ## Motivation
 This project was mostly made out of intrigue and not for actual letter grade approximations; therefore, the use of this Java app for actual approximations is not recommended.